 Grand Master Gene Perceval

 Second canal senses your side-to-side movements.

-7. This could be somewhat like a level that a carpenter uses, when this liquid is uneven so is you level of balance.
+Third canal senses your tilting movements. - This could be somewhat like a level that a carpenter uses, when this liquid is uneven so is you level of balance.
 Being struck in the head can unstabilize your balance, by utilizing a powerful scream the liquid will vibrate for a quick instant only clearing your head and stabilizing your balance.
 You must react at that instant to retaliate and ward off danger to you.
 This scream is only effective on the initial scream.
 Repeated scream will not result in a clear head or in stabilizing your balance.
+That is why in the martial arts maintaining your head level will help you improve your balance dramatically.

+Grand Master Gene Perceval